Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Conclusions

 \section{Conclusions}

 In this paper, we addressed the challenge in flow-based GDA, namely the reliance on explicit estimation of the target domain PDF inherited from traditional $f$-divergence formulations.
-To overcome this, we reformulated the flow simulation as an optimization problem augmented with a Wasserstein regularization term.
+To address this issue, we recast the flow simulation as a recursive optimization problem with Wasserstein distance regularization, leading to the Wasserstein proximal recursion.
 Building on this, we derived a novel semi-dual formulation that avoids explicit estimation of the target density.
 However, we observed that the resulting semi-dual structure introduces instability due to its composite `$\sup$-$\inf$' structure.
-To address this, we proposed an entropy regularization term that eliminates the inner $\inf$ operator, thereby restoring stability and ensuring uniqueness of the optimal solution.
+To address this issue, we proposed an entropy regularization term that eliminates the inner $\inf$ operator, thereby restoring stability of the optimal solution solving process theoretically.
 Based on these insights, we developed a new GDA framework called ``E-SUOT'' and provided theoretical guarantees for its convergence and generalization.
 Finally, extensive experiments validate the effectiveness and practical advantages of our approach.